haiquanlu/haiquanlu.github.io/_pages/about.md

 Biography
 ------
-I'm a M.S. student at the Institute of Image Processing and Pattern Recognition, Department of Automation, Shanghai Jiao Tong University (SJTU), China.
-I received my B.S. degree in Department of Automation, SJTU in 2020.
+I'm an M.S. student at the Institute of Image Processing and Pattern Recognition, Department of Automation, Shanghai Jiao Tong University (SJTU), China.
+I received my B.S. degree in the Department of Automation, SJTU in 2020.
 My research interests are adversarial machine learning, model security, and interpretability of DNN.

 Education
 ------